Anne Poor

 Anne Poor (January 4, 1918 – January 12, 2002) was an American artist most known for her paintings and sketches created during World War II, while serving as an official art correspondent in the United States Army.
-However, Poor's complete oeuvre also consists of still life's and landscapes created in a range of mediums, including oil, pastel, ink, pencil, and watercolor.
+However, Poor's complete oeuvre also consists of still lifes and landscapes created in a range of mediums, including oil, pastel, ink, pencil, and watercolor.

 Overview

 Poor grew up with accomplished parents.
 Her mother, Bessie Breuer, was an American journalist, novelist, and playwright, while her stepfather, Henry Varnum Poor, was a successful artist and architect, most involved in murals and sculptures.
 A third marriage for both Henry Varnum Poor and Bessie Breuer, Poor was subsequently adopted by Henry, while also having a son of their own named Peter, Poor's only sibling.

 While in high school, Anne studied at the Arts Students League with well-known artists such as Alexander Brook, William Zorach, and Yasuo Kuniyoshi.
 During her years of attending Bennington college, she also had the opportunity of studying abroad in Paris at the Académie Julian and the École Fernand Léger as well as working underneath the tutelage of Jean Lurçat and Abraham Rattner.

 Once back in the United States, she assisted her father with many mural projects commissioned through New Deal art programs.
-Assignments included Washington D.C's Department of Justice and Department of Interior buildings, Pennsylvania State University, and the Gleason, Tennessee and Depew, New York post offices.
+Assignments included Washington, D.C.'s Department of Justice and Department of Interior buildings, Pennsylvania State University, and the Gleason, Tennessee and Depew, New York post offices.

 The 1940s brought new art experiences separate from her father.
 After a small landscape of hers was accepted in the New York show called "Artists for Victory," Poor wanted to be more directly involved in the war efforts and joined the Women's Army Corps in 1943.
 Starting as a photo-technician, it was only after much convincing of war department officials that she took an overseas assignment to the Pacific Theater, where it appears most of her time was spent in Manila, Philippines.
 Poor began an intense period of depicting military life and the evacuations of the wounded for the Air Transport Command.

-These military life paintings were later exhibited at the Metropolitan Museum of Art in New York and the National Gallery of Art in Washington D.C.
+These military life paintings were later exhibited at the Metropolitan Museum of Art in New York and the National Gallery of Art in Washington, D.C.
 Her work continued to be awarded and honored through different exhibitions.
 At the WAC showroom in Rockefeller Center, New York City, Poor exhibited 33 paintings and drawings of bomber crews in action entitled "Men in Flight."